Oriassia/getSafty-backend/README.md

 #### Deployed at: [Get Safety](https://get-safety.vercel.app/)

-**Get Safety** is a comprehensive full-stack web application tailored to aid individuals in finding shelters nearby.
-It's built using React for the front end, Express.js & Node.js for the backend, and MongoDB as the database.
+**Get Safety** is a full-stack web application designed for finding and managing shelters.
+Utilizing a mobile-first approach, it is optimized for ease of use on mobile devices.
+The app is built using React for the frontend, Express.js & Node.js for the backend, and MongoDB as the database.

 ## Technologies Used

 - **Frontend**: React
 - **Backend**: Node.js, Express.js
 - **Database**: MongoDB
-- **Object-Document Mapping**: Mongoose
+- **Mapping**: Google Maps API
 - **Authentication and Authorization**: JWT (JSON Web Tokens)

+## Key Features

+- **User Registration**: New users can register and log in directly from the landing page.
+Once registered, the app remembers the user, streamlining future interactions.
+- **Shelter Management**: Logged-in users can add their own shelters and manage them, making them visible to all users.
+- **Real Data Integration**: Includes actual shelter data from "Pikud Haoref" and local government sources in Israel.

 ## Getting Started

-To set up the Get Safety app on your local environment, you'll need Node.js, npm, and MongoDB installed.
+Ensure you have Node.js, npm, and MongoDB installed to set up the Get Safety app on your local environment.

 ### Installation